flipwooyoung/oci-google-functions/bucket-to-google-docs/README.md

 If you haven't created a GCP Service Account key, go to: https://github.com/flipwooyoung/oci-google-functions/blob/main/README.md

+IMPORTANT STEP:
+Go to your Google Doc, and share it to the email of the Service Account you created.
+This won't work otherwise.

 Guide to utilize this Function:

 1. Create a compartment to hold all the resources that we will create in this guide.